lupuleasa-core/Dota2-TheCore-Config-Engine/1. Karrandalf's Keyboard Layout/ReadMe.md

+**View this ReadMe on the GitHub repository or it won't make much sense**

 # My personal triple keyboard layout

 Just throw the "570" folder inside of "Steam\userdata\ [Your 9 digit Steam ID here] " and overwrite.